libbitcoin/libbitcoin-system/README.md

 **About Libbitcoin**

 The libbitcoin toolkit is a set of cross platform C++ libraries for building bitcoin applications.
-The toolkit consists of several libraries, most of which depend on the foundational [libbitcoin](https://github.com/libbitcoin/libbitcoin) library.
+The toolkit consists of several libraries, most of which depend on the base [libbitcoin-system](https://github.com/libbitcoin/libbitcoin-system) library.
 Each library's repository can be cloned and built using common [automake](http://www.gnu.org/software/automake) 1.14+ instructions.
 There are no packages yet in distribution however each library includes an installation script (described below) which is regularly verified in the automated build.

 ## Installation